In the Light of Air

 Written for the International Contemporary Ensemble

 In The Light Of Air is a tetralogy of works that together form a structure of a single piece.
-The four movements, bare the titles Luminance, Serenity, Existence and Remembrance and are connected by short transitions to form a seamless flow throughout the work.
+The four movements, bear the titles Luminance, Serenity, Existence and Remembrance and are connected by short transitions to form a seamless flow throughout the work.

 The work streams from one movement to the next through a flowing texture of sound materials and harmonies.
 The music material is constructed with focus on subtle nuances and poetic textures that form lyrical gestures throughout the work.
 Melodies are generated just as much by sounds, gestures and nuances as by pitched lyrical material.
 Parts of the work are constructed around the idea of each performer being a "soloist" in the setting of a chamber ensemble, in the sense that - throughout the work - the performers alternate between traveling through fields of collective instrumental alliances and moving into soloistic approaches.